 Although Falun Gong was first made public in China in 1992 and became widely popular there, the practice has also been adopted by people around the world.
 Today, Falun Gong is practiced in over 80 countries across the globe.
 Falun Gong books have been translated into 40 languages.

 How many people practice Falun Gong?

 By early 1999, Chinese government officials and state-run media said there were 70-100 million people practicing Falun Gong in China, making it the fastest growing religion in the world at that time.
 Although the Chinese Communist Party launched a persecution campaign to “stamp out” Falun Gong, human rights organizations estimate that tens of millions continue to practice throughout China.
-Falun Gong practitioners are also found in 80 countries around the world, but because there is no membership, it is difficult to give precise numbers.
+Falun Gong practitioners are also found in over 100 countries around the world, but because there is no membership, it is difficult to give precise numbers.